MindClaw332/LearningCandCPP/notes/C++ notes/learncpp.com notes/EXTRAS AND TAKEAWAYS.md

 Like all best practices, DRY is meant to be a guideline, not an absolute.
 Reader Yariv has [noted](https://www.learncpp.com/cpp-tutorial/function-return-values-value-returning-functions/#comment-593257) that DRY can harm overall comprehension when code is broken into pieces that are too small.

+when we get a linker error this tends to mean cpp cant find a forward declaration and the same function

+a compiler one tends to mean its syntax or wrong use